parnaljoshi/MENdel/README.md

 2. **Lindel installation**

-   Lindel requires Python installation.

-   (Include instructions to install Python)
+   Lindel is compatible with ```Python2.7``` and ```Python3.5``` or higher.
+Follow instructions at https://www.python.org/ or https://www.anaconda.com/ for installation.

-   Follow instructions at https://github.com/shendurelab/Lindel to install Lindel within the directory MENdel_root
+   Follow instructions at https://github.com/shendurelab/Lindel to install Lindel within the directory MENdel_root.

 3. **MENdel and required Python packages installation**